Potential Greitens impeachment would face legal ambiguities - Philly

 There is no definitive answer to that question because only one Missouri executive official has ever been ousted from office following impeachment and her offense was directly related to her job.

 Separately, a special legislative committee is to recommend in the coming weeks whether to pursue Greitens' impeachment.
-The committee released a report last week that included testimony from the woman in which she said Greitens restrained, slapped, shoved and threatened her during a series of sexual encounters that at times left her crying and afraid.
+The committee released a report last week that included testimony from a woman who said Greitens restrained, slapped, shoved and threatened her during a series of sexual encounters that at times left her crying and afraid.

 The Missouri Constitution says executive officials can be impeached "for crimes, misconduct, habitual drunkenness, willful neglect of duty, corruption in office, incompetency, or any offense involving moral turpitude or oppression in office."